 A person may be able to treat minor wound infections at home.
 However, people with more severe or persistent wound infections should seek medical attention.

-In this article, we describe how to prevent, recognize, and treat an infected wound.
-We also cover risk factors, complications, when to see a doctor, and medical treatment.
+This article describes preventing, recognizing, and treating an infected wound.
+It also covers risk factors, complications, when to see a doctor, and medical treatment.

-If a wound becomes infected, however, it can get worse instead of better.
+An infected wound usually gets worse instead of better.
 Any pain, redness, and swelling will typically increase in intensity.

 Wound infections can also lead to other symptoms, such as: